mehdigholamniarsspatial-lang/Peace-Air/README.md

 # Air Quality Observatory

 A Django platform for PEACE-Air Work Package 2.
-It downloads AirCasting sensor recordings (using the logic of `AirCasting_Download_AIRBEAM3_B0B21C7627C4.ipynb`), stores them as structured CSV files, lets you explore them on a map with time-series and statistical views, and collects citizen feedback through a public survey.
+It downloads AirCasting sensor recordings stores them as structured CSV files, lets you explore them on a map with time-series and statistical views, and collects citizen feedback through a public survey.